 1. Identify Your Frog

 Similar to the important/urgent matrix we did above, create a need/want matrix with the four squares as follows:

 You will find your frogs in the first box of this matrix.
-These are the things that you need to do, but don’t want to do, which is exactly why you keep putting these tasks off.
+These are the things you need to do but don’t want to do, which is why you keep putting these tasks off.

 2. Change Your Routine

 If you’re like many people, the first thing you do when you get to work is check your email and voicemail.
 But this really doesn’t accomplish anything; it just adds list items to your already long list of tasks without completing anything that truly needs to be done.